 Critical Chain Project Management (CCPM)

-The Critical chain project management is a methodology that’s primary focus on the resources.
+The Critical Chain Project Management is a methodology with a primary focus on resources.
 The first step is to build a project schedule and identify all the critical tasks or what will be the “Critical Chain”.
 The resources will be reserved for those high-priority tasks.
 Buffers will be built around these tasks to meet the project deadlines.

 The PMI/PMBOK “Method”